labs3/filecoin-wallet-signing/README.md

-# github.com/labs3/filecoin-wallet-signing

-## Provides the Filecoin wallet  tool
+## Provides the filecoin wallet sign tool

 The following operations require access to the lotus-RPC endpoint ( default:https://api.node.glif.io/rpc/v1 ). you can configure environment variables to connect your endpoint